 For the purposes of the pilot project the classification applied was provided by the Pan-Arctic Satellite Remote Sensing Product (Shuchman et al. in press), which was used to measure land-cover change in the Arctic between 2001 and 2012.
 This classification distinguishes eight terrestrial ecosystem types: (1) barren or sparsely vegetated land; (2) cropland; (3) shrubland; (4) terrestrial snow and ice; (5) freshwater; (6) grassland/savanna; (7) wetland; (8) forest.
 In addition, coastal and marine ecosystem types had to be identified and these followed the same classification used in the Norwegian NI, i.e., a simple distinction between pelagic and bottom areas.
-However, we added a third ecosystem type, seaice, as it is a typical habitat for many Arctic marine species.
-The NI pilot website for the Arctic therefore contains 14 ecosystem types, 8 for terrestrial and freshwater; three for the coastal environment (coastal pelagic, coastal bottom and coastal sea ice), and three for the oceanic environment (ocean pelagic, ocean bottom, and oceanic sea ice).
+However, we added a third ecosystem type, sea-ice, as it is a typical habitat for many Arctic marine species.
+The NI pilot website for the Arctic therefore contains 14 ecosystem types, 8 for terrestrial and freshwater; three for the oceanic environment (coastal pelagic, ocean bottom, and oceanic sea ice).